m12r/go-cookbook/clock/README.md

 # Clock

-This is a thin wrapper around `time.Now` to make dependent on it testable.
+This is a thin wrapper around `time.Now` to make functionality dependent on it testable.

 ## Example